Student Aid & Veteran’s Benefits are available to those who qualify.

 Roberto-Venn School of Luthiery is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC), and participates in several Federal Student Aid programs.
+Veteran’s benefits may be available if you meet certain requirements.
 For your information, here is a brief overview of these programs:

 As the name implies, the PELL grant is direct funding from the government.
 It does not need to be repaid like a student loan, and carries no interest charge.